Artemisia Gentileschi: Feminist perspectives

-Feminist literature tends to revolve around the event of Artemisia's rape, largely portraying her as a traumatised, but noble survivor whose work became characterised by sex and violence as a result of her experience.
+Feminist literature tends to revolve around the event of Gentileschi's rape, largely portraying her as a traumatized, but noble survivor whose work became characterized by sex and violence as a result of her experience.
 (Pollock 2006) interpreted the film by Agnès Merlet as a typical example of the inability of popular culture to look at the painter's remarkable career over many decades and in many major centres of art, rather than this one episode.
-A literature review by Laura Benedetti, "Reconstructing Artemisia: Twentieth Century Images of a Woman Artist", concluded that Artemisia's work is often interpreted according to the contemporary issues and personal biases of the authors.
-Feminist scholars, for example, have elevated Artemisia to the status of feminist icon, which Benedetti attributed to Artemisia's paintings of formidable women and her success as an artist in a male-dominated field while also being a single mother.
+A literature review by Laura Benedetti, "Reconstructing Artemisia: Twentieth Century Images of a Woman Artist", concluded that Gentileschi's work is often interpreted according to the contemporary issues and personal biases of the authors.
+Feminist scholars, for example, have elevated Gentileschi to the status of feminist icon, which Benedetti attributed to Gentileschi's paintings of formidable women and her success as an artist in a male-dominated field while also being a single mother.
 Elena Ciletti, author of Gran Macchina a Bellezza, wrote that "The stakes are very high in Artemisia's case, especially for feminists, because we have invested in her so much of our quest for justice for women, historically and currently, intellectually and politically."

-Feminist scholars suggest that Artemisia wanted to take a stand against the stereotype of female submissiveness.
+Feminist scholars suggest that Gentileschi wanted to take a stand against the stereotype of female submissiveness.
 One example of this symbolism appears in her Corisca and the Satyr, created between 1630 and 1635.
 In the painting, a nymph runs away from a satyr.
 The satyr attempts to grab the nymph by her hair, but the hair is a wig.
-Here, Artemisia depicts the nymph to be quite clever and to be actively resisting the aggressive attack of the satyr.
+Here, Gentileschi depicts the nymph to be quite clever and to be actively resisting the aggressive attack of the satyr.

 Other female painters of her time

-For a woman at the beginning of the seventeenth century, Artemisia being a painter represented an uncommon and difficult choice, but not an exceptional one.
-Artemisia was aware of "her position as a female artist and the current representations of women's relationship to art."
-This is evident in her allegorical self portrait, Self Portrait as "La Pittura", which shows Artemisia as a muse, "symbolic embodiment of the art" and as a professional artist.
+For a woman at the beginning of the 17th century, Gentileschi being a painter represented an uncommon and difficult choice, but not an exceptional one.
+Gentileschi was aware of "her position as a female artist and the current representations of women's relationship to art".
+This is evident in her allegorical self portrait, Self Portrait as "La Pittura", which shows Gentileschi as a muse, "symbolic embodiment of the art" and as a professional artist.

-Before Artemisia, between the end of the 1500s and the beginning of 1600s, other women painters had successful careers, including Sofonisba Anguissola (born in Cremona around 1530).
+Before Gentileschi, between the end of the 1500s and the beginning of 1600s, other women painters had successful careers, including Sofonisba Anguissola (born in Cremona around 1530).
 Later Fede Galizia (born in Milan or Trento in 1578) painted still lifes, and a Judith with the Head of Holofernes.

-Italian Baroque painter Elisabetta Sirani was another female artist from this same time period.
-Sirani's painting Allegory Painting of Clio shares a common colour scheme with Artemisia's work.
+Italian Baroque painter Elisabetta Sirani was another female artist from this same period.
+Sirani's painting Allegory Painting of Clio shares a common colour scheme with Gentileschi's work.
 Elisabetta gained considerable success before her death aged 27.